Groote Beer (botter yacht)

 Bought by Howard Luray, who lived in Malibu, California, at the time who enjoyed the boat for three years.
 It was sold to Mrs. Robbie Keating of Santa Monica, California, who bought the boat as a gift to her husband.
 Only two years later she sold the boat to Dale Cooper of Irvine, California.
-Cooper kept the boat until 1973 when he sold it to Stuart Anderson who brought the boat to the Pacific Northwest.
+Cooper kept the boat until 1973 when he sold it to Stuart Anderson who had the boat delivered on her own keel to San Francisco and then on to Seattle.

 Donated in 1978 by Stuart Anderson (restaurateur) to the Chief Seattle Council of the Boy Scouts of America.
 Entrusted to Explorer Scout post 818 (primarily a Search & Rescue Explorer Post) from December 25, 1978, until late 1983.
 During that period, the Groote Beer sailed the inland waters of the Salish Sea and participated in wooden boat shows from Vancouver and Victoria, British Columbia, to Port Townsend, and Seattle, Washington.

 It was purchased from the Boy Scouts by Cliff and Ruth Ann Fremstad, who resold the boat in 2001 to current owner Jan Willem de la Porte.
 The years had been hard on the wooden boat so the Groote Beer was shipped back to Spakenburg, Netherlands and enjoyed a complete restoration, then sailed many times after restoration on the IJsselmeer.
 Unfortunately, while being transported within a shipyard for seasonal servicing, the 38 ton Groote Beer dropped from the lift, damaging both itself and crushing a parked car.
 As of early 2015, the boat repair was still in court awaiting resolution.